 An intense Epileptoid Crisis manifests as an epileptic seizure with tonic-clonic convulsions and rapid muscle contractions.
 A localized or focal seizure with spasms or jerking of a single muscle or muscle groups is confined to the conflict-related muscles, for example in the leg(s) or arm(s).
 In a grand mal seizure the convulsions involve the muscles of the whole body, sometimes accompanied by tongue biting, foaming at the mouth, and involuntary urination (see bladder sphincter).
 Contrary to common beliefs, seizures do not destroy brain cells.
 However, recurring seizures lead to a scarring of the corresponding area in the brain.

 A person who has a grand mal seizure might lose consciousness and fall to the ground (see also “falling conflict” causing vertigo).
-In this case the motor conflict is coupled with a conflict that corresponds to the sensory, post-sensory, or pre-motor sensory cortex, for example with a separation conflict, that typically generates an “absence” (fainting) during the Epileptoid Crisis.
+In this case the Epileptoid Crisis of the motor conflict is coupled with a conflict that corresponds to the sensory, post-sensory, or pre-motor sensory cortex, for example with a separation conflict, that typically generates an “absence” (fainting) during the Epileptoid Crisis.
 This would explain why “absence seizures” are more common in children than adults.
 In a petit mal seizure the zoning out only lasts a few seconds.
 “Ecstatic seizures” that produce altered states of consciousness, out-of-body experiences, or euphoric religious feelings relate, in GNM terms, to a schizophrenic constellation involving the brain relays of the bronchi and larynx in the temporal lobes.
 Interestingly enough, in neurological research an “ecstatic seizure” is referred to as a “temporal lobe epilepsy”!

 Recurring seizures are triggered by conflict relapses through setting on a track that was established when the motor conflict first took place.
 The “warning signs” preceding a seizure, called an epileptic aura, can become additional tracks, prompting further seizures.
 At that point the original motor conflict might already be irrelevant.